Is it 50/50 in a financial separation?

 what you might expect in this situation – maybe 60/40, maybe 70/30 and maybe even nothing

 It’s probably not fair to split it down the middle if one of you contributed the majority of the assets and you’ve been together for only a short time.
-It’s likely the initial assets might be kept out of the pool all together or an adjustment would be made in the contributing person favour.
+It’s likely the initial assets might be kept out of the pool altogether, or the court would make an adjustment in the contributing person favour.

 what is the exception to this case?

-If the couple have young children together and one of the parties (usually the mother) will have majority care of the child, then maybe then it could be argued a 50/50 split is fair.
+If the couple have young children together and one of the parties (usually the mother) has majority care of the child, that party could argue that a 50/50 split is fair.
 The pool, in this case, might be separated to including only post-relationship assets and liabilities.

 if you have been together for a long time and one brought in all the assets